 To inform their solution they reviewed over 12,000 papers, performed hundreds of user tests and embedded over 24 best clinical and digital practices into their VR solution.
 They then scientifically tested these in the world's largest clinical trial in paediatric needles using VR (252 patients), in a study that confirmed the Smileyscope VR adventure makes children’s needle experience better.

-Since then the company has either won or been shortlisted for 12 awards in healthcare, design, technology, social enterprise, and transformed the patient experience for over 1,000 paediatric needle procedures.
+Since then the company has either won or been shortlisted for 30 awards in healthcare, design, technology, social enterprise, including internationally renowned Webby Award, SXSW's Impact Pediatric Health Award and Stanford's Pediatric Devices Shark Tank.

 Smileyscope is rapidly expanding into developing digital therapeutics for other paediatric and adult medical procedures.